While at Reed

 For reentry to the U.S., the following documents are required:

 The I-20 Form, endorsed for travel and signed by Dana Lawson.
-Make sure you contact one of them and obtain your I-20 signature every six months or before travelling abroad.
+Make sure you get a new I-20 signature every six months or before travelling abroad.

 A current passport valid for at least six months after the date of your reentry or, if you are from one of the countries listed here, a passport that is current through the date of reentry.